-In the evaporator there is an exchange of energy between the refrigerant and the environment through the process of heat transfer by cooling the space.
+EXPANSION VALVE REFRIGERATION CYCLE EVAPORATOR In the evaporator there is an exchange of energy between the refrigerant and the environment through the process of heat transfer by cooling the space.
 In the condenser the process is the inverse, releasing heat to the environment and heating it.
-In the image on the left we can see the representation of the described refrigerating cycle.

-The energy efficiency of a heat pump unit is defined by its ability to generate the same amount of energy for cooling or heating with fewer natural resources.

-The terms COP (Coefficient of Performance) and EER (Energy Efficiency Ratio) define the heating and cooling efficiency of heat pumps.
-Their result is determined by the ratio of heating or cooling provided by a heat pump unit to the amount of electricity supplied to generate it.
+In the image on the left we can see the representation of the described The energy efficiency of a heat pump unit is defined by its ability to generate the same amount of energy for cooling or heating The terms COP (Coefficient of Performance) and EER (Energy Efficiency Ratio) define the heating and cooling efficiency of heat pumps.
+Their result is determined by the ratio of heating or cooling provided by a heat pump unit to the amount of electricrefrigerating cycle.